henryreed/PE-Appender/README.md

   -h, --help            show this help message and exit
 ```

-A bundled exe can also be used, see the dist directory or the releases section.
-The bundled executable was created using
+A bundled exe can also be used, which is available in the dist directory or the releases section.
+The bundled executable
-PyInstaller version 5.0.1 and Python 3.10.4.
+was created using PyInstaller version 5.0.1 and Python 3.10.4.

 ## What does an appended payload look like?